isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publishing-benchmarks-on-cloud.md

 # Guides Publishing Benchmarks on AEMaaCS
 AEM Guides cloud service has some limits on publishing which Guides team is actively working to remove.

 Guides team has already introduced a more scalable [Publishing microservice](publish-microservice-architecture-and-performance.md).
-For now it supports only a subset of output types and soon will support other output types as well.
+For now, publish microservice supports only a subset of output types and support for other types is in under active development.

 ## Numbers

-Below are the typlical output generation numbers on AEMaaCS servers.
-It is expected that customer content will take similar amout of time when executed on customer environments.
+Below are some output generation numbers on AEMaaCS servers.

 ### AEM Site